kunansy/RNC/README.md

 * `corp.open_url()` – open the first RNC page.
 * `corp.open_graphic()` – open the graphic of the distribution of query occurrences by years.
+* `corp.findall(pattern, kwargs)` – get all examples where the pattern found and the match.
+* `corp.finditer(pattern, kwargs)` – get all examples where the pattern found and the match.

 Magic methods:
 * `corp.dpp` or another request param (only getter).